Metaphysics / Philosophy: Ontology, Epistemology & Meta-Inquiry

 Gettier Problem

-The Gettier Problem is resolved by redefining knowledge as a global section of a presheaf over an observation cover.
+The Gettier Problem is internally addressed by redefining knowledge as a global section of a presheaf over an observation cover.
 Gettier cases are identified precisely as cover failures — justified true belief where the gluing condition fails.
 Knowledge requires structural coherence across the cover.

 -